 Please feel free to contact us with your questions at any time during the application process.
 You may also want to look for answers to your questions by browsing our FAQs below.

-My university transitioned to credit/no credit or pass/fail grades in the spring 2021 semester.
+My university transitioned to credit/no credit or pass/fail grades during the COVID-19 pandemic.
 How will this impact my chances for admission?

 We know that universities have been using a variety of grading policies, and our admission committees will be flexible in evaluating transcripts.
 Students will not be disadvantaged in the application process.
 In addition, since applicants are considered holistically based on their entire application, the admission committees have a variety of other information with which to assess applicant fit with our programs.